General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-The incidence of concussion, or mild traumatic brain injury, has reached epidemic proportions.
-The author describes features of concussion in the pediatric population, noting that these injuries occur in the context of the developing brain.
-Concussion results from a biomechanical force to the head or body inducing a series of neurometabolic changes that reflect a functional disturbance rather than a structural injury (71).
-Differences in stature and nervous system physiology of children lead to unique susceptibility to concussive injury.
+Concussion, also known as mild traumatic brain injury, is a complex, multifactorial condition that is gaining awareness worldwide, but ironically, has a great deal of uncertainty surrounding the diagnosis.
+The author will discuss the known definitions, presentation of symptoms, known prognostic factors, as well as current recommendations for management.
+What is understood is that a concussion results from a biomechanical force transmitted to the brain inducing a series of neurometabolic changes that reflect a functional disturbance rather than a structural injury (95).
+Differences in stature and nervous system physiology of children leads to unique susceptibility to concussive injury.
 Similar to adults, symptoms indicate disruption of global brain function, including cognitive, emotional, physical, and sleep dysfunction; however, the recovery time is often prolonged in the pediatric population.
 Management of pediatric concussion is also distinctive given the cognitive demands of children in school.
-Management of pediatric concussion includes immediate removal from play, a brief period of cognitive and physical rest, evaluation by a provider trained in concussion management, return to learning with appropriate academic accommodations, and, once clearance is provided, return to sports/physical activities following a supervised gradual return to play program.
+That can include immediate removal from play, a brief period of cognitive and physical rest, evaluation by a provider trained in concussion management, return to learning with appropriate academic accommodations, and, once clearance is provided, return to sports/physical activities following a supervised gradual return to play program.
 Proper management at the time of injury is essential given the risk of second impact syndrome or diffuse cerebral swelling, unique to the younger population.

 • Concussion results from biomechanical forces leading to temporary neurometabolic alterations that reflect a functional disturbance rather than a structural injury. | |